 The Inventory is an important component of Santa Clara County's preservation planning efforts.
 It is a resource that informs land use and development decisions of the Santa Clara County Planning Office.
-Properties listed in the Inventory are subject to a demolition review process by the HHC and the Board of Supervisors Santa Clara County Code, Article 7, Section C1-91.
+Properties listed in the Inventory are subject to a demolition review process by the HHC and the Board of Supervisors Santa Clara County Code, Division C17, Article IV, Section C17-23.
 Review is also required in accordance with the California Environmental Quality Act to determine if any significant historic resources will be adversely impacted by proposed projects.
 In addition, the Planning Office considers proposals for other permits, and the Inventory provides a source for identifying properties that require special consideration in the permitting process.

 The Inventory serves other County departments undertaking projects that may affect listed historic resources.
 Other departments are encouraged to confer with the Planning Office to determine whether historic resources are located in their project area.
 The Inventory may also be used to respond to inquiries about the development potential of properties, and to educate the public of Santa Clara County's historic, cultural and architectural heritage.

 Maintaining the Inventory